The Wild and Wonderful West - Grand Tour

-- Car Hire: 7 nights/8 days hire including Sat Nav, collision waiver and unlimited miles (from September to April a compact 4x4 (Suzuki Grand Vitara or similar) is included in the price.
-From May to August we include a mini 2-wheel drive car (VW UP! or similar) with the option to upgrade if clients wish – see ‘Personalise’ for details
+- Car Hire: 7 nights/8 days hire including Sat Nav, collision waiver and unlimited miles (from September to April a compact 4x4 (manual or automatic, Suzuki Vitara or similar) is included in the price.
+From May to August we include a compact 2-wheel drive car (VW Golf or similar) with the option to upgrade if clients wish – see ‘Personalise’ for details

-- Accommodation: 2 nights Hotel Glymur, 2 nights Búðir, 2 nights Hótel Egilsen, 1 night Hotel Holt
+- Accommodation: 2 nights Hotel Glymur, 2 nights Búðir, 2 nights Hótel Egilsen, 1-night Reykjavik Centrum Hotel

 - Meals: 7 breakfasts

-- A comprehensive guidebook, detailed map of Iceland and comprehensive driving instructions are included
+- A comprehensive guidebook and detailed map of Iceland are included

 To describe Iceland, you need a fairly broad vocabulary as it needs more than a few words to do it justice – ethereal, breathtaking, dramatic, remarkable, wonderful, welcoming...the list goes on.
 The geography, the natural wonders, the food and the culture all combine to offer visitors an island retreat that captures the hearts of the people who visit.